RahulUbale/product-app/README.md

     yarn global add @angular/cli
     ```

-3.  **Navigate to the project directory:**
+4.  **Navigate to the project directory:**
-    Open your terminal or command prompt and navigate to the root directory of the `product-app` project.

-4.  **Install project dependencies:**
-    Run the following command to install the necessary npm packages, including `@angular/common` and `@angular/http` (if not already included by default, though `@angular/common/http` is the standard):
+    If you haven't already, navigate into the project directory that was created when you cloned the repository:
     ```bash
+    cd product-app
+    ```

+5.  **Install project dependencies:**
+    Run the following command to install the necessary npm packages, including `@angular/common/http` (for making API calls):
+    ```bash
     npm install
     # or
     yarn install
     ```
+    This command reads the `package.json` file and downloads all the dependencies listed there.

-5.  **Start the development server:**
+6.  **Start the development server:**
     Use the Angular CLI to build and serve the application:
     ```bash
     ng serve -o
     # or
     yarn start
     ```
-    The `-o` flag will automatically open the application in your default web browser.
+    The `-o` flag will automatically open the application in your default web browser once it's built and running.

-6.  **Access the application:**
+7.  **Access the application:**
     Once the development server is running, you can access the application in your browser at `http://localhost:4200/`.

 ## Navigation